robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 You’ve now configured an API link to your Product Cloud and you’re ready to test provisioning devices directly into your Product Cloud.
 This is what you need to do to complete the provisioning step:

-A.  Navigate to Device Management, Cloud ID, or use this link – https://cirrent.infineon.com/cloud-devices/provisioning/
+A.  Navigate to **Device Management, Cloud ID**, or use this link – https://cirrent.infineon.com/cloud-devices/provisioning/

 B. Ensure you’re on the **Binding** tab.

-C. Find the batch of devices you bound in Step 2, and click on the <tahir insert image here> button in that row.
+C. Find the batch of devices you bound in Step 2, and click on the edit button in that row.

+ABCDEFHGIKL Tahir kindly insert image here ABCDEFGHIJKL

+D.  This will activate the **API Endpoint** editor for that batch of devices.
+Simply select the API endpoint you created in the previous section.

+ABCDEFHGIKL Tahir kindly insert image here ABCDEFGHIJKL

-D.  Select the **Product Cloud API** you’ve configured in the previous section and click **Provision Now**.
+E. Next, you need to trigger the provisioning step.
+Click the **Provisioning** button, and click **Provision Now**.

+ABCDEFHGIKL Tahir kindly insert image here ABCDEFGHIJKL

-E.  Verify that the **# of Provisioned Devices** in that row now matches the # of **Binded Devices**.
+F.  Verify that the **# of Provisioned Devices** in that row now matches the **# of Bound Devices**.

 You’re all done now – you’ve just provisioned devices into your Product Cloud.
 You should now also be able to view the device certificates when you log into your Product Cloud.